 Fire safety

-On this page, you will find some general information about fire safety.
-If you would like specific fire safety information about the house or flat you live in, please contact Habinteg Direct on 0300 365 3100.
+Here, you'll find some general information about fire safety.
+If you'd like specific fire safety information about the house or flat you live in, please contact Habinteg Direct on 0300 365 3100.

-It is important that we work together on fire safety issues.
-Please follow this guidance to make sure that you are helping to keep yourself, your family and your neighbours safe.
+It's important that we work together on fire safety issues.
+Please follow this guidance to make sure that you're helping to keep yourself, your family and your neighbours safe.

 Most fires start in kitchens, so make sure yours is safe.